 If you have enough users and they are responsive, you could also do your own survey: Did you purchase product ABC?
 Please rate it!
 Then use that information for your own website rating system.
 Overall, I think that for a Niche Website you don’t need ratings like that, but that’s your call.

 This is not allowed by Amazon.com.
 If you want to offer a reward for something, make sure it’s not because people follow links and purchase products on Amazon.com.
 For example, you could offer a reward to people who post at least 5 constructive comments on your website.

 Amazon.com doesn’t allow websites with violence or sexually explicit content.
-If you plain to have such, I would strongly advice you think about it twice.
+If you plan to have such, I would strongly advise you think about it twice.
 You’ll have all sorts of limitations.
 If you’re just starting, just forget it.

 For violence, you probably can get away with nearly any type of e-Commerce solution.
 For sexually explicit websites, you’ll have to search for a credit card processor that accepts to work with such businesses.
 Let me tell you something: it will cost you more than pretty much any other type of products.

 Another thing that Amazon.com sells, but does not provide commissions for: Alcohol.
 In the US (most countries, actually) you need to have a license to be allowed to sell alcohol and they don’t want to waste their time on verifying that you have a license and it is up to date.
 So you can send people to purchase alcohol but you’ll get $0 each time.

 This one is difficult to deal with.
 The parents of children under 13 can, of course, purchase products and you won’t have a problem there.
 However, if you have a website that aims at children and your main visitors are children under the age of 13, then you can’t include Amazon Affiliate Links.